BuffaloWill/burpsuite-project-file-parser/README.md

 ## Print Audit items

-Use the `--auditItems` flag, for example:
+Use the `auditItems` flag, for example:

 ```
-java -jar -Djava.awt.headless=true [PATH_TO burpsuite_pro.jar] --project-file=[PATH TO PROJECT FILE] --auditItems
+java -jar -Djava.awt.headless=true [PATH_TO burpsuite_pro.jar] --project-file=[PATH TO PROJECT FILE] auditItems
 ```

 ## Print site map and proxy history

-Combine the `--siteMap` and `--proxyHistory` flags to dump out all requests/responses from the site map and proxy history:
+Combine the `siteMap` and `proxyHistory` flags to dump out all requests/responses from the site map and proxy history:

 ```
-java -jar -Djava.awt.headless=true [PATH_TO burpsuite_pro.jar] --project-file=[PATH TO PROJECT FILE] --siteMap --proxyHistory
+java -jar -Djava.awt.headless=true [PATH_TO burpsuite_pro.jar] --project-file=[PATH TO PROJECT FILE] siteMap proxyHistory
 ```

 ## Search Response Headers using Regex